 A grade of C- or higher is required in order to continue in the design studio sequence.
 A grade of less than C- requires a student to repeat that studio before advancing in the studio sequence.
-(This includes ART104, ARCH126, 215, 247, 318, 320, 441, 442, 521, and 522).
-Students must maintain the minimum overall 2.50 cumulative required GPA for graduation.
+Faculty approval is required for any studio course to be repeated.
+(This includes ART104, ARCH126, 215, 247, 318, 320, 441, 442.)
+Refer to the MArch Professional Degree section for graduate academic standards.